sellorm/python-pins/README.md

 Parameters:

-* data: any object that has a to_json method
+* data: any object that has a to_json method (eg. pandas DataFrame)
 * pin_name (str): name of pin, only alphanumeric and underscores
 * pretty_pin_name (str): display name of pin
 * connect_server (str): RStudio Connect server address e.g. https://connect.example.com/